 Introduction

 Butterflies, belonging to the order Lepidoptera, represents a significant portion of global insect diversity which are recognized for their ecological importance and aesthetic appeal (Perveen & Khan, 2024).
 Comprising roughly 160,000 species globally, Lepidoptera, which includes both moths and butterflies, is one of the most readily identifiable insect orders (Baral et al., 2025).
 Of these, approximately 19,000 to 20,400 species are butterflies, distributed across nearly all continents except Antarctica (Theivaprakasham, 2020).
 These diurnal insects are particularly noted for their vibrant coloration and intricate wing patterns, making them easily distinguishable from other insect groups (Bibi et al., 2021).
 Their ubiquity and sensitivity to environmental shifts have led to their recognition as crucial bio-indicators, reflecting the health and stability of various ecosystems (Theivaprakasham, 2020).
-This sensitivity stems from their intricate life cycles, specific habitat requirements, and susceptibility to changes in temperature, precipitation, and host plant availability (Alarape et al., 2015).
+This sensitivity stems from their intricate life cycles, specific habitat requirements, and susceptibility to changes in temperature, precipitation, and host plant availability (Alarape et al., 2015; Thapa et al., 2023).
 Indeed, their role as pollinators further underscores their ecological significance, facilitating the reproduction of numerous plant species and contributing to overall biodiversity (Jose, 2024).
 Among the order Lepidoptera the family Papilionidae (Swallowtails) butterflies are widely regarded as some of the most striking members.
 Owing to their large size, vivid coloration, and commanding presence, they rank among the most recognizable butterfly groups worldwide.
 The Papilionidae family, commonly known as swallowtail butterflies, encompasses approximately 570 recognized species, making it a moderately diverse yet exceptionally prominent group within the order Lepidoptera (Zahiri et al., 2021).
 This family constitutes about 5% of the global butterfly fauna, and their conspicuous size and distinctive wing patterns often render them important bioindicators for assessing habitat health (Hu et al., 2023).
 Their diverse forms and distinctive features make them relatively easy to identify in the field.
-The family derives its name from the genus Papilio, a Latin term meaning “butterfly.”
+The family derives its name from the genus Papilio, a Latin term meaning “butterfly”.
 In his seminal classification system, Linnaeus (1758) placed all known butterflies under the genus Papilio, forming the foundation of modern biological nomenclature based on Latin binomial names.
 Subsequent taxonomic revisions, however, restricted the use of this genus to specific swallowtail species.
 The genus Papilio comprises approximately 600 species worldwide (Nakae, 2021), of which about 96 species occur in the Indian subcontinent (Smetacek, 2025), indicating that India harbors nearly 14% of the global Papilio diversity.
 These butterflies are further distinguished by the presence of a forked osmeterium organ located at the base of the back of the head in their larval stage, a unique anatomical feature that aids in defense (Sidat & Bhatt, 2020).
 This family, commonly known as swallowtails, encompasses a wide range of species, many of which exhibit characteristic hindwing tails (Sidat & Bhatt, 2020).

 2. Materials and Methods: